Everything You Need to Know About the 2018 Met Gala

 When Is It?

-The 2018 Met Gala takes place on May 7, and you can catch live red carpet coverage on E! before the main event, beginning at 6pm EST.
+The 2018 Met Gala takes place on May 7, and you can tune into Vogue.com for live updates and red carpet coverage.

 What’s the Theme?